edgedb/easy-edgedb/README.md

 }
 ```

-Now `description` contains a short description that we write, while `excerpt` links to these longer pieces of text that come directly from the book.
+You can see that `description` is a short string that we write, while `excerpt` links to the longer pieces of text that come directly from the book.

 ## More functions for strings

-When doing queries on our `BookExcerpt` type (or `BookExcerpt` via `Event`), the [functions for strings](https://www.edgedb.com/docs/edgeql/funcops/string) can be particularly useful.
-One called [`str_lower()`](https://www.edgedb.com/docs/edgeql/funcops/string#function::std::str_lower) makes strings lowercase:
+The [functions for strings](https://www.edgedb.com/docs/edgeql/funcops/string) can be particularly useful when doing queries on our `BookExcerpt` type (or `BookExcerpt` via `Event`).
+One is called [`str_lower()`](https://www.edgedb.com/docs/edgeql/funcops/string#function::std::str_lower) and makes strings lowercase:

 ```
 SELECT str_lower('RENFIELD WAS HERE');